How a tax on sugary drinks is part of the solution.

 How big would the tax be?

-The tax that has been modelled is a specific excise (and customs) tax based on sugar content, set at $0.40 per 100 grams of sugar (per unit of product).
+The tax that has been modelled is a specific excise (and customs) tax based on sugar content, set at $0.50 per 100 grams of sugar (per unit of product).

-We didn’t just make this up, this rate was chosen with the World Health Organisation’s recommendation in mind – that a tax would need to raise the retail price of sugary drinks by at least 20 per cent, in order to have a meaningful health effect.
+We didn’t just make this up, this rate was chosen with the World Health Organisation’s recommendation in mind — that a tax would need to raise the retail price of sugary drinks by at least 20 per cent, to have a meaningful health effect.

-Under the proposed tax rate, the amount of tax paid on a 375ml can of Coca-Cola with 40g sugar (sugar content is 10.6g/100ml) would be $0.16.
+Under the proposed tax rate, the amount of tax paid on a 375ml can of Coca-Cola with 40g sugar (sugar content is 10.6g/100ml) would be $0.20.

 What’s the impact from the tax when it comes to reducing sugar intake?

-We’ve crunched the numbers and we think this tax would reduce sugar consumption from sugary drinks by 12 to 18 per cent.
-For reference, that’s 27,596 to 43,804 tonnes of sugar.
+We’ve crunched the numbers and we think this tax would reduce sugar consumption from sugary drinks by 14 per cent in 2025–26, to 25 per cent by 2028–29 and raise annual government revenue of $937 million in 2025–26, falling to $884 million in 2028–29.
+For reference, that’s 31,633 to 56,097 fewer tonnes of sugar.

 How much would it improve our health?